araucaria-project/pyaraucaria/pyaraucaria/obs_plan/obsplan.md

 and others...

 All those names are still subject to change (e.g. `command` and `commands` can be confusing).

+## We're getting close to a solution

+This part will summarise all above considerations to get some final solution.
+### Commands
+Here are all possible commands used in observation plans:
+* OBJECT
+* ZERO
+* DARK
+* DOMEFLAT
+* SKYFLAT
+* WAIT
+* FOCUS

+To be continued...

 ## References
 * Lark parser package: https://lark-parser.readthedocs.io/en/latest/index.html